 What happens next

-The PIDs of all persons seeking approval, are sent to South Australia Police (SAPOL).
+The applications of all persons seeking approval, are sent to South Australia Police (SAPOL).

-Everyone submitting a PID will be contacted by SAPOL to have their fingerprints taken (alternative arrangements can be made for people who live in remote or isolated areas, interstate or overseas).
+Everyone submitting an approval application will be contacted by SAPOL to have their fingerprints taken (alternative arrangements can be made for people who live in remote or isolated areas, interstate or overseas).

 If there is no information of concern returned from the police, and the commissioner has determined that the person is fit and proper, they will be approved.